talesoverfables/4th-Sem-ISE-Lab-Programs/IoT/Experiment-2/README.md

 ## Circuit Setup
+- The sensor to be used is - Heartbeat Sensor
 - Connect the `GND` pin of the heartbeat sensor to the `GND` pin of the Arduino Uno (analog side).
 - Connect the `VCC` pin of the heartbeat sensor to the `5V` pin of the Arduino Uno (analog side).
 - Connect the `A0/Signal` pin of the heartbeat sensor to the `A0` pin of the Arduino Uno.